catchpoint/Integrations.GoogleCloudMonitoring/Stackdriver-Webhook/README.md

 1. Clone this repository into a working directory.
 `$ git clone https://github.com/catchpoint/Integrations.GoogleCloudMonitoring.git`

-1. In the `.env` file fromCatchpoint-Stackdriver-Webhook directory , update GoogleProjectId
+1. In the `.env` file from Stackdriver-Webhook directory , update GoogleProjectId.

 #### Deploying Google Cloud functions.